th2-net/th2-docs/content/docs/getting-started/requirements/os-and-network.md

 telnet k8s.gcr.io 443
 ```

-Command will response with following output:
+The command will return the following output:

 ```shell
 Trying 142.251.9.82...